lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 The ``run 0 post no`` command instructs LAMMPS to initialize forces and energy without actually running the simulation.
 The ``post no`` option disables the post-run summary and statistics output.

+.. admonition:: Note
+    :class: non-title-info

+    The *thermodynamic information* printed by LAMMPS refers to instantaneous values of thermodynamic properties at the specified steps, not cumulative averages.

 You can now run LAMMPS (basic commands for running LAMMPS are provided in :ref:`running-lammps-label`.